ec-europa/platform-dev/profiles/common/modules/features/nexteuropa_dgt_connector/README.md

 Go to next section ([Usage](#usage)) on how to complete your test.

 When your test are successful, please inform CEM team.
-CEM team will request the deployment of the DGT-Connector in your production environment.
+Once tests are successful on playground CEM will enable the DGT-Connector in your production environment.

 [Go to top](#table-of-content)